 5. Build a Shortlist With More Than One Metric

-After you verify the title, current impact factor, 5-year impact factor, and JCR quartile, compare the journal against your actual manuscript.
+After you verify the title, newest impact factor, release date, annual history, and JCR quartile, compare the journal against your actual manuscript.
 The strongest submission target is not always the title with the highest number.
 It is the title with the right readers, credible indexing, appropriate scope, realistic review expectations, and metrics that support your goals.

 For broad publication planning, pair this checklist with the JCR ranking 2025 workflow and the journal selection criteria guide.
 If indexing status is important for your institution, also review how to verify journal indexing.